The rampart-lmdb module

 • dbase is a dbi object returned from openDb or a String, the name of the database to be accessed.
 If the database does not exist, it will be created.
 If omitted, the lmdb default database for the current database environment will be use.
 This database will be the default for all operations below.
 However, more than one database may be used per transaction.

-• open_rw is an Boolean, if true, open the transaction for read/write.
+• open_rw is a Boolean, if true, open the transaction for read/write.
 This is needed if any data will be added or deleted from a database.
 If false (the default), the transaction will be read only.

-• commit_by_default is an Boolean.
+• commit_by_default is a Boolean.
 When a transaction is opened, it must be eventually closed using either txn.commit or txn.abort.
 If the script exits or var txn goes out of scope (e.g. the function in which var txn was declared returns) without closing, it will be automatically closed.
 If commit_by_default is true, txn.commit will be called.
 Otherwise if false (the default) or not set, txn.abort will be called.
 This is only relevant when open_rw is true and the database is being altered.

 Note: